Notice of Privacy Practices of Raise The Bottom

 Raise The Bottom, with treatment locations in Boise, Nampa, and Pocatello, Idaho, is committed to providing quality behavioral healthcare services.
 Protecting your health information is an important part of that commitment.
+We will only share information with third parties as permitted by applicable laws and as described herein.

 Our Duties